 Monroe’s insureds pay the highest wind premiums in the State despite a number of factors that should work to lower our premiums:

-Wind insurance Premiums Are Unjustifiably Highest In Monroe: Monroe’s residential and commercial Citizens’ wind insurance rates are the highest in the State.
-Monroe’s premium rate 175% higher than the median coastal rate.
+Wind insurance premiums are unjustifiably highest in Monroe: Monroe’s residential and commercial Citizens’ wind insurance rates are the highest in the State.
+Monroe’s premium rate is 175 percent higher than the median coastal rate.
 Our rates have doubled over the past 10 years.

 - From 2004-2019 Monroe insureds paid in total more than $800M in premiums over claims.

-- There has never been a single year – included 2017, Hurricane Irma – in which Monroe’s claims exceeded its premiums paid.
+- There has never been a single year – including 2017, Hurricane Irma – in which Monroe’s claims exceeded its premiums paid.

 - Monroe Citizens an average of $50M in profit annually.
 This is the highest profit rate in the State, at twice the state average.